alciamoncrieffe/Dermatologist--Udacity/README.md

 ## Mini Project: Dermatologist AI -- Udacity Project

-In this mini project, you will design an algorithm that can visually diagnose melanoma, the deadliest form of skin cancer.
-In particular, your algorithm will distinguish this malignant skin tumor from two types of benign lesions (nevi and seborrheic keratoses).
+In this mini project, I have designed an algorithm to visually diagnose melanoma, the deadliest form of skin cancer.
+In particular, to distinguish this malignant skin tumor from two types of benign lesions (nevi and seborrheic keratoses).

 #### Getting Started